hatsyjs/http-header-value/README.md

 HthvParser
 ----------

-`HthvParser` is a signature of parser function for HTP header value.
+`HthvParser` is a signature of parser function for HTTP header value.

 The `httvParse()` function is parser with default configuration.

-The `newHthvParser()` function may be used to configure custom parser.
-There are also numerous custom parser suitable to parse specific headers ([see below][Custom Parsers]).
+The `newHthvParser()` function may be used to configure a custom parser.
+There are also several custom parsers available suitable to parse specific headers ([see below][Custom Parsers]).

 The parser splits the header value string onto items of type `HthvItem`.